sabalsss/ClipManager2025new/PRIVACY_POLICY.md

-# Privacy Policy for Clipboard Manager Pro
+# Privacy Policy for Clip Manager 2025

 **Last updated:** [Current Date]

 ## Introduction

-Clipboard Manager Pro ("we," "our," or "us") is committed to protecting your privacy.
+Clip Manager 2025 ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our Chrome extension.

 ## Information We Collect